geo-martino/dbmerger/README.md

 ### Runtime Options
 - **s**: fast mode - skip all settings checks and just use the settings in this file
-- **v**: view mode - view conflicting entries in program and resolve by manual TID input instead of by external Excel sheet.
+- **v**: view mode - view conflicting entries in program and resolve by manual ID input instead of by external Excel sheet.
 	> **NOTE**: This setting is only considered if fast mode is enabled
 - **q**: auto mode - skip all user input and automatically run the program *(enables fast mode by default)*
 	> **NOTE**: If user has any files open that the program needs to write to, the program now saves them with '_#' suffix where # is an incrementing number.